People

 Dr. Huganir received the Young Investigator Award from the Society for Neuroscience and the Santiago Grisolia Award, among others.
 He is a member of the American Academy of Arts and Sciences and the National Academy of Sciences and a fellow of the American Association for the Advancement of Science.
 Dr. Huganir has published over 200 papers in peer-reviewed journals.

 Jenny Warren began her design career at Parsons School of Design in New York City where she interned with Clodagh, one of the first designers to successfully bring the art of Feng Shui to the mainstream.
 After graduating from Parsons, Jenny continued her career at David Howell Design, expanding her experience in both residential and commercial design and further influencing her underlying belief that your space, both work and home, can have a mind-altering impact on your life experience.
 Since interior design was her second career, she decided to combine her previous experience in marketing and business with her new love of design by opening up VEGA, a unique home furnishings store in Washington, D.C.
-Excited to bring her new understanding and love of design to her home town, she opened up a 3,500 square foot retail store front in the heart of the Penn Quarter.

 Jenny graduated from Boston University with a bachelor’s in communications in 1988.
 She received an associate’s degree in Interior Design from Parson School of Design in 1994.

-Dr. Albert’s research currently focuses on the early identification of AD and potential ways of monitoring the progression of disease to permit early intervention.
+Dr. Albert’s research currently focuses on the early identification of AD, and potential ways of monitoring the progression of disease to permit early intervention.

-Dr. Amy Bastian is the chief science officer at Kennedy Krieger Institute, a role in which she identifies and promotes new directions for breakthrough research into the developing brain, spinal cord and musculoskeletal system.
+Dr. Amy Bastian is the Chief Science Officer at Kennedy Krieger Institute, a role in which she identifies and promotes new directions for breakthrough research into the developing brain, spinal cord and musculoskeletal system.
 She is also director of the Motion Analysis Laboratory that studies the neural control of human movement.
 Dr. Bastian is a professor of neuroscience and neurology at the Johns Hopkins University School of Medicine.

 After completing her undergraduate degree in physical therapy at the University of Oklahoma, Dr. Bastian completed her doctoral degree in movement science at Washington University in 1995 and a post-doctoral fellowship in neuroscience at Washington University under Dr. W.T.
 Thach.